 - If you were wondering if the PlayStation Vita has even been present at E3 in the past couple of years – it wasn’t.
 Sony has been making sure since 2014 to pretend it doesn’t exist and they didn’t even make it.
 So much for publicity and marketing on an amazing hand-held that could still beat the 3DS if some effort was put into it.

 - Also, where’s my Sky Blue Vita?
-Excuse me while I find an air-brush.
+Excuse me while I find an airbrush.

 Remember when Andrew House called the Vita a “Legacy” console?
 He wasn’t kidding, they aren’t supporting it – quite literally – they’re done.
 The proof is in the remakes of Gravity Rush and Tearaway.

 If you remember back in 2011 with the Nintendo 3DS launch, it was a flop.
-There weren’t really doing much in the means of sales, but there were a few hardcore fans – like myself – that showed up to purchase a turquoise blue one, and even a copy of Street Fighter IV 3D.
+There weren’t really doing much in the means of sales, but there were a few hardcore fans – like myself – that showed up to purchase a turquoise blue one and even a copy of Street Fighter IV 3D.
 While it was down, Nintendo didn’t back away from it and brush the dirt under the rug.
-Instead Nintendo sat back, doubled down, and decided to release new models only to fill them with some of the best games to date.
+Instead, Nintendo sat back, doubled down, and decided to release new models only to fill them with some of the best games to date.
 Remember those remakes of Super Mario Bros. and The Legend of Zelda games?
 That helped a lot, but they didn’t spend that time like Sony did playing “who-to-blame”.
-Instead they fixed the problem and have since sold more than 56.7 million units in 3 years.
+Instead, they fixed the problem and have since sold more than 56.7 million units in 3 years.
 Pretty impressive if you ask me.

 So what can Sony do to fix the PlayStation Vita instead of leaving their hand-held dead in the water?
-Lets take a look.
+Let’s take a look.

 - While memory cards are nice to have, Sony’s vision of self-developed memory cards needs to change.
-By change, they need to lower the price and introduce the world to the 64GB memory card at an affordable price or just make a PlayStation Vita that supports Micro-SD so that we can do as we please with it.
+By chance, they need to lower the price and introduce the world to the 64GB memory card at an affordable price or just make a PlayStation Vita that supports Micro-SD so that we can do as we please with it.
 Not like we’re going to mod our consoles or anything.
 We just want more memory access.

 - Quit acting like it doesn’t exist.
 Sure, mobile games are a huge deal right now, but guess what?
-The Nintendo 3DS is doing quite well thanks to third and first party support.
+The Nintendo 3DS is doing quite well thanks to third and first-party support.
 Something the PlayStation Vita had a lot of until Sony turned their back on it.
 Remember those great titles like Killzone: Mercenary, Soul Sacrifice Delta, Hyperdimension Neptunia, and even Gravity Rush?
 Those deserve a second chance on the Vita with new installments.
-Well we know Hyperdimension Neptunia is getting them anyways.
+Well, we know Hyperdimension Neptunia is getting them anyways.

 - Stop putting niche indie games on there.
 We do enjoy them, but some fresh big titles would be nice.
-So would the idea of more backwards compatible games and even PlayStation 2 collections on there.
+So would the idea of more backward compatible games and even PlayStation 2 collections on there.
 We already saw Ratchet and Clank, Jak and Daxter, and even God of War.
 They all did great!
 I still play them.
 So do others.

 - Improve the bandwidth capabilities of the PlayStation Vita.
-Once upon at time?
+Once upon a time?
 It had great internet speeds and streaming capabilities.
 Now?
 Not-so-much.
 Even on a 1GBPS internet?
 It struggles.
 I wish I could say it was my network, but it’s not, it’s truly not Sony.